Human rights in Haiti: Prolonged pretrial detention

 Although the Constitution mandates an independent judiciary and the right to a fair trial, prolonged pretrial detention remains a serious problem.
 Because the court system and its records are poorly organized, it is impossible to determine the exact percentage of prisoners being held without trial.
-A study by the International Centre for Prison Studies, in partnership with the University of Essex, estimated that in 2013 nearly 71 percent of 9,921 prisoners in Haiti had not had a trial yet.
-According to the Centre, the majority of countries in the world have percentages ranging between 10 and 40 percent of such prisoners and Haiti's estimated 71 percent is one of the highest in the world.
+A study by the International Centre for Prison Studies, in partnership with the University of Essex, estimated that in 2013 nearly 71 percent of 9,921 prisoners in Haiti had not yet had a trial.
+According to the Centre, the majority of countries in the world have percentages ranging between 10 and 40 percent of such prisoners; Haiti's estimated 71 percent is one of the highest in the world.

 Freedom of expression

-The Constitution guarantees freedom of speech and the press, and the government generally has respected these rights.
-Many journalists, however, practice a measure of self-censorship in order to protect themselves from retribution.
+The Constitution guarantees freedom of speech and of the press, and the government generally has respected these rights.
+Many journalists, however, practice a measure of self-censorship to protect themselves from retribution.
 During the second Aristide administration (2000–4), some reports contend that members of the press were killed for supporting opposition movements.

 The government does not censor radio, television, or the Internet.
-Security forces frequently have ignored the constitutionally mandated right to assembly and organization.
+Security forces frequently have ignored the constitutionally mandated freedom of assembly and organization.
 The Haitian government generally has respected religious freedom in the country.

 Gender, disability, race and language

 Haiti's Constitution does not contain specific language prohibiting discrimination on the basis of race, sex, language, age, or disability.
 Although some working standards exist to protect women, few resources exist to ensure enforcement.
 Abuses against women and children are common.
 Rape, although illegal, rarely results in prosecution of the perpetrator.
-Haitian law (article 269) excuses a husband for murdering his wife if the wife is found in an adulterous affair.
+Article 269 of the Penal Code of Haiti excuses a husband for murdering his wife and her "accomplice" ("complice") if the wife is found in an adulterous affair.
 Wives do not enjoy the same right.

-The Haitian government contains a Ministry of Women's Affairs, but it also lacks the resources to address issues such as violence against women and harassment in the workplace.
+The Haitian government has a Ministry of Women's Affairs, but lacks resources to address issues such as violence against women and harassment in the workplace.